GliAcopo/OpenAI-Whisper-Speech-to-Text-Transcription-on-Low-End-Graphics-Cards/README.md

 By applying these techniques, I successfully ran the most demanding Whisper model—the large version—on a graphics card with just 3GB of VRAM.
 This repository is a small but effective project aimed at helping others facing similar hardware limitations to transcribe larger audio files without errors.

+# Prerequisites
+Of course, you'll need to have the wisper model installed in order to run this program!
 ---

 # Configuration Variables